 3. Hectic driving

 Istanbul residents’ driving style is not for the faint-hearted!
 Pedestrians should also be very careful.
-Most of the drivers won’t give way to pedestrians on a pedestrian crossing.
-Turn left/right at a red light is also common.
+Most drivers won’t give way to pedestrians at a pedestrian crossing.
+Turning left/right at a red light is also common.

 4. The most expensive property in the country

 If you are planning to buy a property in Turkey and your chosen location is Istanbul, be prepared to pay more than anywhere else in the country.
-An average house price in Istanbul is around €650 per square metre compared to the nationwide average of €390 per sq. metre.
+The average house price in Istanbul is around €650 per square meter compared to the nationwide average of €390 per sq. meter.